 9. Yumekaze Plaza

-Yumekaza Plaza is a spacious modern shopping complex close to Nara Park which has a variety of souvenir shops selling traditional crafts and culinary goods.
+Yumekaze Plaza is a spacious modern shopping complex close to Nara Park which has a variety of souvenir shops selling traditional crafts and culinary goods.
 Here you can find Japanese wagashi confectionery, hand-woven linens, locally brewed sake, and Nara-style pickles.
 There is a large car parking area, barrier-free restrooms, and a terrace garden area with cafes and restaurants.

 Yumekaze Plaza